Links on Android Authority may earn us a commission. Learn more.

 - Heart rate: All recent Fitbit devices track your heart rate via an optical heart rate sensor.
 They track your resting heart rate throughout the day and active heart rate while you’re exercising.
 Newer Fitbits (Charge 4 and later) will also show you which heart rate zone you’re in while you’re exercising.

 - Active Zone Minutes: Fitbit devices also track a metric called Active Zone Minutes.
-Similar to Google Fit’s Move Minutes and Heart Points, you are awarded Active Zone Minute points based on how many minutes of moderate to vigorous activity you achieve during their workouts.
+Similar to Google Fit’s Move Minutes and Heart Points, you are awarded Active Zone Minute points based on how many minutes of moderate to vigorous activity you achieve during your workouts.
 It’s a more intentional metric to track than, say, your step count, which can be quite erratic and doesn’t often show your actual activity levels.

 - Calories: Based on your distance, activity, and many other factors, your Fitbit device will show you an estimated amount of calories you have burned while walking or exercising.
 This is a great feature for those trying to lose weight.
 And, just so you know, Fitbit’s calorie counting is pretty accurate.

 - Sleep: Fitbit devices can track your sleep, so you can better understand your sleep patterns and quality.
 The feature turns on automatically, so you don’t have to do anything to use it.
 It shows you your time spent asleep and awake, as well as your sleep stages (light, deep, and REM).
 When you wake up, you’ll be given a Sleep Score based on how well you slept.